craftercms/docs/source/site-administrators/engine/engine-headers-based-authentication.rst

 -------

-Let's take a look at an example of setting up Engine headers authentication using a project created using the Website Editorial blueprint named ``mysite``.
+Let's take a look at an example of setting up Engine headers authentication using a project created using the Website Editorial blueprint named ``My Editorial``.
 We will also change the default value for the token header.
 We'll then take a look at an example of setting up Engine headers authentication with optional role mappings and attribute.